ProfBird/CS246-CourseMaterials/Labs/Lab5/Assignment5Instructions-Contract.md

 ##### Software Development Proposal

-1. Write a proposal and submit it on Moodle
+1. Write a proposal and submit it on Moodle for assignment 5A.
 2. Your instructor approves the proposal or recommends revisions.
    - Make revisions if needed and resubmit on Moodle.
 3. Send the proposal to your client.
    - Make revisions as requested by the client.

-No need to submit the final version on Moodle.
+No need to submit the revised version on Moodle.

 ##### Software Development Contract

-1. Write a contract, which includes the revised proposal and submit it on Moodle.
+1. Write a contract, which includes the revised proposal and submit it on Moodle for assignment 5B.
 2. Your instructor approves the contract or recommends revisions.
    - Make revisions if needed and resubmit on Moodle.
 3. Send the contract to your client.
    - Make revisions as requested by your client.

-4. Submit the final, signed version on Moodle.
+4. Submit the final, signed version on Moodle for assignment 5C.